libis/rdm-integration/REDCAP_INTEGRATION.md

   (`application/ld+json; profile="http://mlcommons.org/croissant/1.0"`),
   mirroring the RO-Crate/DDI-CDI conventions.
-The **Croissant previewer** (`conf/dataverse/external-tools/12-croissant-previewer.json`, the CDI viewer opened with `?shacl=croissant`) displays it and validates against Croissant SHACL shapes.
+The **Croissant previewer** (`conf/dataverse/external-tools/12-croissant-previewer.json`, the CDI viewer — it auto-selects its bundled Croissant SHACL shapes from the document's conformsTo) displays and validates it.
 The Croissant CDIF profile ("Semantic Croissant") is still draft-stage; the file targets plain Croissant 1.0 plus the CDIF 1.1 Discovery shape for variables, and can also be validated with `pip install mlcroissant && mlcroissant validate --jsonld croissant.json`.